-Pickpockets usually work in organization, so they either create a distraction while someone else steals something from you, or they create artificial crowds on public transport.
+Pickpockets usually work in an organization, so they either create a distraction while someone else steals something from you, or they create artificial crowds on public transport.

 Apart from pickpockets, you can easily get scammed in Poland.

-After you read out your credit card number and other details and return back to sleep, they steal everything from your card.
+After you read out your credit card number and other details and return to sleep, they steal everything from your card.

-Also, be careful when taking a taxi, since taxi drivers have been known to cheat by insisting you didn’t pay enough, in the meantime having hidden the money you actually paid and showing you smaller bills.
+Also, be careful when taking a taxi, since taxi drivers have been known to cheat by insisting you didn’t pay enough, in the meantime having hidden the money you paid and showing you smaller bills.